anaibol/awesome-serverless/README.md

 * [Amazon Lamda](https://aws.amazon.com/lambda/) - Run code without thinking about servers.
 Pay for only the compute time you consume.
 * [Google Cloud Functions](https://cloud.google.com/functions/docs) - Lightweight, event-based, asynchronous compute solution that allows you to create small, single-purpose functions that respond to cloud events without the need to manage a server or a runtime environment.
 * [Azure Functions](https://azure.microsoft.com/en-us/services/functions/) - Listen and react to events across your stack
+* [IBM OpenWhisk](https://developer.ibm.com/openwhisk/) - Distributed compute service to execute application logic in response to events
+* [iron.io](https://www.iron.io/platform/ironworker/) - Isolates code and dependencies of individual tasks so they can be processed on demand
 * [weblab.io](https://weblab.io/) - Microservices at your fingertips
+* [webtask.io](https://webtask.io/) - Run code with an HTTP call.
+No provisioning.
+No deployment.
 * [Peer5](https://www.peer5.com/) - The Serverless CDN.
 Limitless, affordable video delivery.
 More traffic means a stronger network
 * [Auth0 Webtasks](https://webtask.io/) - All you need is code.
 Run code with an HTTP call.
 No provisioning.
 No deployment.
 * [Webscripts](https://www.webscript.io/) - Scripting on the web